otkulseng/Opt1_Project/README.md

+# Tensegrity form finding
-# TMA4180 - Optimization during the spring of 2023
+This repo includes all code used to solve a midterm in the course TMA4180 - Optimization during the spring of 2023.

-This repository contains all latex and python code implemented during the project, including a general implementation of BFGS.
+The project show how one could use optimization techniques to discern shape a tensegrity structure will assume.
+The full report can be found in the main.pdf file.

+There is also a general implementation of BFGS next to the tensegrity specific functions.

 Feel free to use the code for your own experiments regarding tensegrity form finding.
-Main.pdf is the resulting paper.